-Here’s a recap of our live coverage of this evening’s Evanston City Council Administration and Public Works Committee meeting, at which aldermen are expected to get an update from staff on recent changes to the city’s parking programs.
+Here’s a recap of our live coverage of this evening’s Evanston City Council Administration and Public Works Committee meeting at which aldermen are scheduled to vote on the proposed sale of the former recycling center to developers planning to turn it into a climbing gym.

-The meeting is scheduled to start at 6 p.m.
+The meeting is scheduled to begin at 6 p.m.

 A packet with information on tonight’s agenda items is available online.